-DCC Interactive Limited (Company No: 13075266), known as DCC-i, has now acquired Daisy Bogg Consultancy Ltd - (Company No: 7300621) (DBC) in its entirety.
-Therefore, all policies are being refreshed in the DCC-I trading name.
-Any GDPR or Data Protection claim, complaint or concern against DBC prior to 19.9.2021 will be dealt with under the version 1 of this policy which has been archived but remains available if required.
+This Policy relates to the activity of DCC Interactive Limited (Company No: 13075266), known as DCC-i.
+Any GDPR or Data Protection claim, complaint or concern against the company when it was previously known as Daisy Bogg Consultancy Ltd - (Company No: 7300621) will be dealt with under the version 1 of this policy which has been archived but remains available if required.